The Graph Price Tops $0.14 (GRT)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-The Graph’s launch date was March 1st, 2018.
-The Graph’s total supply is 10,636,154,649 tokens and its circulating supply is 8,935,392,816 tokens.
+The Graph’s genesis date was March 1st, 2018.
+The Graph’s total supply is 10,638,204,007 tokens and its circulating supply is 8,937,442,174 tokens.
+The Graph’s official Twitter account is @graphprotocol and its Facebook page is accessible here.
+The Graph’s official message board is thegraph.com/blog.
+The Graph’s official website is thegraph.com.
 The Reddit community for The Graph is https://reddit.com/r/thegraph and the currency’s Github account can be viewed here.
-The Graph’s official website is thegraph.com.
-The official message board for The Graph is thegraph.com/blog.
-The Graph’s official Twitter account is @graphprotocol and its Facebook page is accessible here.

-It is usually not currently possible to buy alternative cryptocurrencies such as The Graph directly using U.S. dollars.
-Investors seeking to acquire The Graph should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy The Graph using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as The Graph directly using U.S. dollars.
+Investors seeking to trade The Graph should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase The Graph using one of the aforementioned exchanges.

 Receive News & Updates for The Graph Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for The Graph and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.